Rocky Mountain Instrument Co.

 Greenline Community Ventures, a Colorado CDFI and national CDE, used NMTCs to establish a “grassroots” Small Business Capital Fund designed specifically to help create low-income community jobs by funding high-impact, cash-flow-challenged small businesses.
 The Fund’s mission is to better connect low-income community residents with the small businesses that represent two-thirds of America’s job growth.

 Rocky Mountain Instrument Co.
-(RMI) is a minority-owned manufacturer of optics coatings and assemblies for laser and imaging applications.
+(RMI) is a manufacturer of optics coatings and assemblies for laser and imaging applications.
 The business serves defense, industrial, medical, and semiconductor markets.
-RMI provides technical training to unskilled, low-income community workers in-house, and over half of its employees are minorities.
+RMI provides technical training to unskilled, low-income community workers in-house.

 Like many small businesses, RMI needed additional capital to produce an inventory for existing orders and buy the equipment for a new production line.
 RMI had exhausted cash reserves and was unable to secure a traditional loan to support its growth plans.
 Instead, it was forced to use equipment vendor lease financing with an effective interest rate exceeding 40 percent.